linaGirl/cachd/README.md

 About the memory mangement:

-The cache stops caching more items if the memory is getting full.
+The cache stops caching more items if the memory is getting full (> 70% of the heap used).
 It accepts new items but removes the oldest ones before the ttl or max size is reached.
-It expects the maximum of available memory for the node.js process to be 1.6 GB.
-It stops caching items when only 200mb of memory are left for the process.
-You may override the thresholds using the maxMemory and minFreeMemory options.

 ## API